World struggles to react to North Korea test

 "Such provocation will eventually hasten its path to self-destruction."

-She later added:"The state of mind of Kim Jong Un, who is not listening to the international society and the surround countries because he wants to maintain his power, should be viewed as uncontrollable."
+She later added: "The state of mind of Kim Jong Un, who is not listening to the international society and the surround countries because he wants to maintain his power, should be viewed as uncontrollable."

 China caution